-All courses for which grades (quality points) are given shall be used in computing the Grade Point Average (GPA).
-A graduate student is expected to maintain a minimum cumulative GPA of 3.0.
+All coursework to be counted toward the degree and taken after admittance to the student's major degree program, for which grades (quality points) are given, shall be used in computing the Grade Point Average (GPA).
+A graduate student is required to maintain a minimum cumulative GPA of 3.0 for this coursework.
 If, upon the completion of 12 hours or thereafter, a degree student's GPA is less than 3.0, the student may be subject to dismissal from the program.

 Master's degree students must complete a minimum of 30 hours of graduate coursework.
-For programs requiring a thesis, a maximum credit of 6 hours may be granted for the thesis toward the total degree credits, except in chemistry and biological sciences, where 12 hours are required.
+For programs requiring a thesis, a minimum of 3 and a maximum credit of 6 hours may be granted for the thesis toward the total degree credits, except in chemistry and biological sciences, where 12 hours are required.
 Individual programs may require more than the 30-hour minimum requirement, so students must consult individual program degree requirements.